Ahmed-Elsehmawy/Test-Automation-Using-Selenium/README.md

 ## 📗 Data-Driven Testing

 - Excel file: `src/test/resources/testdata/testdata.xlsx`
+- Powered by Apache POI 5.4.1 for Excel handling
 - Each test method maps to a sheet with the same name
 - Example: `SearchTest` → reads from `SearchTest` sheet
-- Powered by Apache POI for Excel handling

 ---

 ## 🔧 Dependencies

-Managed via `pom.xml`:
+Managed via `pom.xml` with verified versions:

 | Dependency | Version | Purpose |
 |------------|---------|---------|